borgateo/insta-organizer/README.md

 - I want deploy the project to divshot and mongoLab to make it live.
 (WIP: http://development.insta-organizer.divshot.io/)
 - Write more (unit and E2E) tests.
 - Redis would be a good solution to cache the user actions and the requests.
-- I discovered that Instagram API allow only 20 actions per hour.
+- I discovered that Instagram API allow only 20 actions per hour. (is there somehow a way to get more requests?)
 - Follow action doesn't show if the request is pending (people have private Instagram accounts).
-- The wall should load more pictures when scrolling down.
+- The wall should load more pictures when scrolling down. (not so much value on this - the user can go to Instagram)
 - Create a dashboard with some infografics: %gender, top locations, # comments and other stats